cgoncalves94/Python-DSA-Projects/Blossom/README.md

 This project focuses on implementing a simple hash map in Python.
 It uses a custom linked list data structure to manage collisions within the hash map.

 ## Objectives
-- Hash Map Implementation
+- Implement a hash map
-- Linked List Utility
+- Use linked lists to handle collisions

 ## Technologies Used
 - Python